smbaker/pynest/README.md

  by Scott M Baker, smbaker@gmail.com, http://www.smbaker.com/

  Usage:
-    'nest.py help' will tell you what to do and how to do it
+    'nesttool.py help' will tell you what to do and how to do it

  Example:
-    'nest.py --user joe@user.com --password swordfish temp 73'
+    'nesttool.py --user joe@user.com --password swordfish temp 73'
          set the temperature to 73 degrees

-    'nest.py --user joe@user.com --password swordfish fan auto' set the fan to automatic
+    'nesttool.py --user joe@user.com --password swordfish fan auto' set the fan to automatic

  Installation:
-    'python ./setup.py install' will install nest.py to the right place, usually your /usr/bin directory.
+    'python ./setup.py install' will install nesttool.py and nest_cosm.py to the right place, usually your /usr/bin directory.

  Licensing: